 Formula Drift has some pretty insane competition cars, with high level builds all over the place.
 After watching the Formula D New Jersey event, I was pretty shocked when I saw Scion Racing driver Fredric Aasbo win top honors, standing atop the podium with a First Place trophy.
-I saw Aasbo driving at Formulla D Long Beach but, My first impression had me saying “He drives a Scion tC.
+The first time I ever saw Aasbo driving at Formula Drift, my honest impression had me thinking, “he drives a Scion tC.
 Isn’t a tC supposed to be a front wheel drive car?!
 That thing wasn’t even designed with drifting in mind!
 How the hell did he manage to compete in Formula D against other top drivers with six figure drift car builds… and he was driving a Scion tC?!”

 I guess it all boils down to the strength of the engineering team behind the build.
-As a new member of the MotorMavens Crew, there were many people in the Formula Drift paddocks that I had seen before, but never officially met.
-When I was first introduced to Stephan Papadakis, the builder of the RWD Scion tC in question, I found myself amongst a legend, with a long history in autosports.
+As a new member of the MotorMavens Crew, there were many people in the Formula Drift paddock that I had seen before, but never officially met.
+When I was first introduced to Stephan Papadakis, the builder of the RWD Scion tC in question, I found myself in the company of an import industry legend, with a long history in motorsports.
 This dude has been featured in magazines since I was a kid.
-As the myth of Vin Diesels character in the Fast N Furious being based of Stephan lingered in my head we started shooting.
-From Street Racing to full blown Racing Engineer, not to mention record breaking drag times, Papa is the epitome of a Motor Maven.
+As the myth of Vin Diesel’s character in the Fast & Furious being based of Stephan lingered in my head, we started shooting.
+From his street racing background, he developed himself into full blown racing engineer, not to mention record breaking drag times, Papa is the epitome of being a Motor Maven.

 Daigo Saito for the win!
 Driving the Achilles Radial Lexus SC430 powered by a 2JZGTE engine and AEM Electronics Infinity ECU, defending 2012 Formula Drift champion Daigo Saito took first place honors at Formula D Round 2 this weekend at Road Atlanta.